Will Reishi Mushrooms Help Your Pet?

-Reishi has proven health benefits in addition to immune support, including liver and kidney boosting, antioxidant, anti-inflammatory, allergy relieving, blood pressure regulating and blood sugar controlling properties.
+In addition to immune support, Reishi has other proven health benefits including liver and kidney boosting, antioxidant, anti-inflammatory, allergy relieving, blood pressure regulating and blood sugar controlling properties.

 Reishi mushroom’s benefits stem from four main ingredients: triterpenes, β-glucans, the Ling-Zhi-8 protein, and antioxidants.

-Reishi mushrooms produce high levels of a specific class of triterpene known as the ganoderic acids.
+Reishi produces high levels of a specific class of triterpene known as the ganoderic acids.

 Research shows ganoderic acids inhibit the growth of osteosarcomas, lymphomas, and meningiomas.

 Ganoderic acids also slow metastasis of cancer, increasing life expectancy.